DevExpress-Examples/reporting-basic-viewer-javascript-integration-/Readme.md

 <!-- default badges end -->
 # How to Perform the JavaScript Document Viewer (Reporting) Integration (with npm or Yarn package managers)

-This example demonstrates how to integrate the [HTML5 Document Viewer](https://docs.devexpress.com/XtraReports/17738) in JavaScript application based on the server-side model.
+This example demonstrates how to integrate the [HTML5 Document Viewer](https://docs.devexpress.com/XtraReports/17738) in a JavaScript application based on the server-side model.

-This example is created by performing the steps described in the [Basic Document Viewer Integration (with npm or Yarn package managers)](https://docs.devexpress.com/XtraReports/401546) document.
+## Implementation Details

 This example consists of two parts: